kivy/pyobjus/docs/source/pyobjus_ios.rst

 Now you can create an xcode project which will hold our python application. kivy-ios comes with script for creating xcode projects for you.
-You only need to specify project name and the absolute path to your app.
+You only need to specify the project name and the absolute path to your app.

 Execute the following command::

     tools/create-xcode-project.sh paintApp /Users/myName/development/kivy-ios/pyobjus-ios/

 Notice the following.
-First parameter which we are passing to the script is the name of our app.
+The first parameter which we are passing to the script is the name of our app.
 In this case, the name of our iOS app will be `paintApp`.
 The second parameter is the absolute path to our python app which we want to run on iOS.